tw93/Pake/bin/README_EN.md

 ## Install

+Please ensure that Node version>=16, such as 16.8, do not use sudo for installation:

 ```bash
 npm install -g pake-cli
 ```

-If the installation fails and you are prompted that you do not have permission, please see this [website](https://gist.github.com/Giancarlos/d087f8a9e6516716da98ad0c0f5a8f58) .

-Also make sure that you're using a correct Node.js version `>=16 as 16.18.1`.
-If you're using [nvm](https://github.com/nvm-sh/nvm) for Node.js version management you may run `nvm use` from the root folder of the project and the correct version will be picked up.
-Other Node.js version management tools, such as [fnm](https://github.com/Schniz/fnm) and [tj/n](https://github.com/tj/n), should also have similar feature.

-**Preparation before installation**
+If the npm report has no permission, you can refer to [How to fix npm throwing error without sudo](https://stackoverflow.com/questions/16151018/how-to-fix-npm-throwing-error-without-sudo).

+## Windows and Linux user considerations

-- Check out the dependency guide provided by tauri(**very important**): [link](https://tauri.app/v1/guides/getting-started/prerequisites)
+- Check out the dependency guide provided by tauri [link](https://tauri.app/v1/guides/getting-started/prerequisites)(**very important**).
-- Check nodejs, rust version.
 - For windows(at least installed `Win10 SDK (10.0.19041.0)` and `Visual Studio build tool 2022(>=17.2)`),additional installation is required:

   1. Microsoft Visual C++ 2015-2022 Redistributable (x64)